paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-037-housing-and-small-business-loans.md

   (D) For the purpose of determining the liability of the United States under a loan guaranty under paragraphs (5)(B), (6), (7)(B), and (8)(B), the amount of the total indebtedness with respect to such loan guaranty shall include, in any case in which there was an excessive delay caused by the Department of Veterans Affairs in the liquidation sale of the property securing such loan, any interest which had accrued as of the date of such sale and which would not be included, except for this subparagraph, in the calculation of such total indebtedness as a result of the specification of an earlier date under subparagraph (C)(i) of this paragraph.

+**(d)** The Secretary shall prescribe loss mitigation procedures, including a mandatory sequence in which the holder of a loan guaranteed under this chapter shall offer loss mitigation options (including an option to enter into a partial claim agreement under the VA Home Loan Program Reform Act) to a veteran, to help prevent the foreclosure of such loan.
+The Secretary may not purchase an entire such loan until the veteran has completed such sequence.

 ### Statutory Notes

+#### References in Text
+The VA Home Loan Program Reform Act, referred to in subsec. (d), is Pub.
+L. 119–31, July 30, 2025, 139 Stat.
+475. For complete classification of this Act to the Code, see Short Title of 2025 Amendment note set out under [section 101 of this title](./chapter-001-general.md#section-101) and Tables.

 #### Amendments
+2025—Subsec. (a)(1).
+Pub.
+L. 119–31, § 2(a)(1)(A), substituted “holder of the loan” for “holder of the obligation” in two places.

+Subsec. (a)(2)(A).
+Pub.
+L. 119–31, § 2(a)(1)(B)(i), amended subpar.
+(A) generally.
+Prior to amendment, subpar.
+(A) read as follows: “Before suit or foreclosure the holder of the obligation shall notify the Secretary of the default, and within thirty days thereafter the Secretary may, at the Secretary’s option, pay the holder of the obligation the unpaid balance of the obligation plus accrued interest and receive an assignment of the loan and security.
+Nothing in this section shall preclude any forebearance for the benefit of the veteran as may be agreed upon by the parties to the loan and approved by the Secretary.”

+Subsec. (a)(2)(B).
+Pub.
+L. 119–31, § 2(a)(1)(B)(ii), substituted “of the housing loan” for “of the obligation” in two places.

+Subsec. (a)(2)(C), (D).
+Pub.
+L. 119–31, § 2(a)(1)(B)(iii), added subpars.
+(C) and (D).

+Subsec. (a)(5).
+Pub.
+L. 119–31, § 2(a)(1)(C), substituted “holder of the loan” for “holder of the obligation”.

+Subsec. (c)(1).
+Pub.
+L. 119–31, § 2(a)(2)(A), substituted “subsection:” for “subsection—” in introductory provisions.

+Subsec. (c)(10)(B)(i).
+Pub.
+L. 119–31, § 2(a)(2)(B), substituted “forbearance” for “forebearance” in two places.

+Subsec. (d).
+Pub.
+L. 119–31, § 2(a)(3), added subsec. (d).

 2018—Subsec. (c)(11).
 Pub.
 L. 115–251 struck out par.
 (11) which read as follows: “This subsection shall apply to loans closed before September 30, 2018.”

 2017—Subsec. (c)(11).
 Pub.
 L. 115–62 substituted “September 30, 2018” for “October 1, 2017”.